benijaichenco/benijaichenco/README.md

 **`Fullstack Developer | Web Designer`**

-I'm a fullstack developer and web designer using code to add some more content to the digital world.
-All my projects are self made from the ground up, and I aspire to have my own project featured in the Awwwards site.
+I'm a full-stack developer who loves exploring how things work under the hood and crafting digital experiences.
+Always pushing my projects to the next level.

 ---